 Direct mail can be costly.
 Plan your mailing calendar for the full year and determine how you can combine mailings to improve efficiencies.
 Take the time to create clear and compelling mailers to make it worth the cost to send it.
 Mail materials only to whom it is relevant based on their needs or life stage.
 Learn more tips for reaching people through their mailboxes.

 Summarize the state of the church using a quarterly report

 Create a quarterly church report that summarizes accomplishments of the past quarter and highlights what will happen over the next three months.
 Create a worship section to highlight upcoming messages, church seasons or sermon series.
 Include a report on attendance, giving and the church budget.
 Present educational, mission and outreach opportunities and provide methods for individuals to sign up.
 Create this document to distribute physically via church "c-mail" or through individual email.
 These reports will be a great resource for writing your church history.

 No one should be left out of the communication loop at church.
 Take the time to identify individual communication preferences and information needs and design the right strategy to reach them.
 The "unplugged" are not difficult to reach, but you must be intentional and focused to connect with them.

-Watch for Part 2 of this series next month to learn how to create a comprehensive digital strategy to communicate with your congregation and to help those who are not "tech-savvy."
+Part 2 of this series explains how to create a comprehensive digital strategy to communicate with your congregation and to help those who are "tech-savvy."